Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

-The target gains the Cursed state.
-Should the target die and enter their Harrowing before resolving the Cursed state, the Cultist manifests within it as a hooded specter.
+The target gains the Damned state.
+Should the target die and enter their Harrowing before resolving the Damned state, the Cultist manifests within it as a hooded specter.
 The Cultist may watch and speak if they wish, but may not physically interfere with any portion of the Harrowing.

 If the target is successful within the Harrowing, then the Cultist gets access to a Shade of that target, which manifests if the Cultist performs the Trap the Soul rite within an hour of the Harrowing.
 They may replace the Focus wherein they must hold aloft an object tied to the deceased with an Act bearing the following instruction: “Describe the Harrowing of the target in as much detail as possible.”
 This exchange causes no Vulgarity.

 Should the target decide to come back to life after a successful Harrowing, the target will roleplay as the Shade for the rest of the event, but reconnects with their body over the downtime.
 The target has no memory of what they did during their time as a Shade, but bits and pieces may come to them in their dreams.